Illinois CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 The first step is to determine if you are eligible to appear for the exam.
 If you meet the educational and other requirements, open an online account on ILBOE.
 After that, apply for a credential evaluation application.
 Make sure your transcripts are sent directly to NASBA.
 You will receive a confirmation letter stating that you are eligible to sit for the CPA Exam.
 Now, you can submit your CPA application through your NASBA account.

-After ILBOE has given approval to your original application, they will send NASBA an Authorization to Test (ATT).
+After ILBOE has approved your original application, they will send NASBA an Authorization to Test (ATT).
 This will notify NASBA of your intent to sit for the CPA Exam.

 The CPA Exam can be scheduled through the Prometric website.
 To schedule your CPA Exam, you will need your NTS, as it contains your NTS number.